tmrpavan/high-level-design/4/Loadbalancing/Loadbalancing.md

 #### Performance
 Load Balancers can identify the overloaded servers and can forward the traffic to the systems which are not overloaded to improve the performance of the request.

+## Global and Local Load Balancing
+#### Global Load Balancing
+Global load balancers distribute the traffic over multiple geographical locations.
+When a request is accepted by Global Load balancer then it will search for the nearest geographical location to route the request.
+#### Local Load Balancing
+We need local load balancing in every data center to utilize the resources and distribute the traffic to the server effectively.

+#### DNS Loading balancing
+DNS servers also act as global load balancers.
+When a user requests the IP address of a Domain.
+DNS system returns a list of IP addresses of the servers which are near to the user location.
+Request packet of DNS  is very small and we can not send all required info to DNS to manage traffic effectively.